danieloleynyk/falcon-seed/README.md

-# go-debug-container
+# go-seed
-Containerized delve debugger for your go projects
+Production ready golang application template, with a containerized dev environment.

 Currently I'm supporting debugging using goland.

 Roadmap:
   - Add vscode debug support
   - Live Reload using delve
     * Can be achieved but not in debug mode
+  - Basic cicd template for:
+    * gitlab ci
+    * github actions